The Pros and Cons of an LLC: Decide on Your Business Structure

 File Your LLC With Your State

-While discussing the advantages and disadvantages of an LLC, we mentioned that ease of formation is one of its strongest points.
+We already mentioned that ease of formation is one of the strongest points of an LLC.
 Forming one mainly consists of filing the articles of organization - a document outlining the company’s basic features such as its name, location, business purpose, management structure, and the registered agent’s identification.

 Create Your Operating Agreement